 - Pay that is substantially higher—six figures on average, within budget—becomes possible, without forcing class-size increases, when teams reach more students than possible in today’s one-teacher-one-classroom mode.
 Less-costly paraprofessionals save teachers time for reach, and academic resource teachers shift into fully accountable teaching roles, making teacher pay increases of 20 to 130 percent possible.
 Reallocation of other spending to higher teacher pay is also crucial to achieve six-figure average pay.

 The extended-reach models must meet our Opportunity Culture Principles, for whole schools or individual courses.

 Teams of teachers and school leaders must choose and tailor models to:

-- Reach more students with excellent teachers
+- Reach more students with excellent teachers and their teams

 - Pay teachers more for extending their reach

 - Provide protected in-school time and clarity about how to use it for planning, collaboration, and development

 - Match authority and accountability to each person’s responsibilities